Below is a list of frequently asked questions about Skanska by topic or area. If you do not find the question you are looking for, please contact us.

 Do you have any examples of projects incorporating aspects of Sustainability?

-Yes, more info is found at Sustainability case studies.
+Yes, more info is found in the project section.

 What is your Community Investment strategy focusing on?